NoLtour/Uni-notes/Mechanics structures and materials/Statics 1/7b Bending of beams/second moment of area.md

 It is a measure of a cross sections resistance to bending.

-Note that this equation assumes the centre of area to go through the $z$ axis, if that isn't the case then you will need to use [[parra]]
+Note that this equation assumes the centre of area to go through the $z$ axis, if that isn't the case then you will need to use the [[parallel axis theorem]].